fluidware/fluidsurveys-docs/index.rst

 ===========

-This manual will assist you in understanding all areas of FluidSurveys, which will take you from the Alpha to the Omega of creating an account, designing a survey, gathering responses, generating beautiful charts and reports, sending out invites, to relieving stress.
+This manual will assist you in understanding all areas of FluidSurveys, which will take you from the Alpha to the Omega of creating an account, designing a survey, gathering responses, generating beautiful charts and reports, sending out invites, all the way to relieving stress.

 FluidSurveys provides users with a simple do it yourself platform to create online surveys & polls, gather responses and analyze data.
 With no software to download, an easy to use drag & drop interface and an extremely rich feature base, FluidSurveys is the ideal tool for online research.